Role models

 Disability and Gender Role Model

-Jo Bishton, Head of Equality, Diversity and Inclusion
+Jo Bishton, Head of Equity, Inclusion and Wellbeing

 "I walk in the footsteps of many brave women who have helped secure the future of generations to come.
 Yet, globally, I see attempts to erode their hard fought battles.
 I challenge where I see unfairness, offer a hand to those who need a lift and create space for everyone to be heard."